 But the desire to seek moments of peace and seclusion is not all that animates ambient music.
 It is not just about places of peace and beauty and strangers watching sunsets.
 Ambient is not socially disengaged.
 Lawrence English, in 12 notes towards a future ambient, writes: “ambient is never only music for escapism”.

-Instead, according to David Toop, ambient should be understood as form of music focused on space and environment that negotiates the hyper-productivity of contemporary capitalism.
+Instead, according to David Toop, ambient should be understood as a form of music focused on space and environment that negotiates the hyper-productivity of contemporary capitalism.
 Toop argues that ambient “is a state of mind attuned to inclusivity rather than an industry genre whose aesthetic integrity depends upon withdrawal”.

 For Toop, there is no such thing as silence.
 We are all continually shaped by our environment and our environment is never totally silent.
 As such, ambient music, with its slowness, ambiguity and emotional depth “has the potential to affirm and redefine notions of intimacy in the era of ubiquitous remote, disembodied connection via digital networks”.